 Nurse educators work in academic settings, hospitals, community health organizations, healthcare organizations, consulting firms, or corporations.

-According to salary.com, the average salary for a nurse professor is $84,150†.
+According to PayScale, the average annual salary for a nurse educator is $73,188.†

 If you have the right experience and training, Walden’s MSN program with a specialization in Nursing Education can help position you for roles such as: